DirectoryTree/Anonymize/README.md

 }
 ```

-The attributes returned by `getAnonymizedAttributes()` will replace the original attributes when anonymization is enabled.
+The attributes returned by `getAnonymizedAttributes()` will replace its original attributes when anonymization is enabled.

-Attributes not defined in the `getAnonymizedAttributes()` will not be anonymized.
+Attributes that are not defined in the `getAnonymizedAttributes()` will not be anonymized, and will be returned as-is.

 ### Enable Anonymization